icure/cardinal-real-time-analysis-tutorial/README.md

 python src/publisher.py
 ```

-## Executing the Tutorial in Typescript
+## Running the Tutorial in Typescript

 To run the tutorial in Typescript, clone this repository: